mi-kas/kover-report/README.md

 <br>
 <img src="/screenshot.png" alt="output screenshot" title="output screenshot" width="500" />

+## Code of Conduct

+Please read the [full Code of Conduct](CODE_OF_CONDUCT) so that you can understand what we expect project participants to adhere to and what actions will and will not be tolerated.

 ## License

-The scripts and documentation in this project are released under the [MIT License](LICENSE)
+The scripts and documentation in this project are released under the [MIT License](LICENSE).